National Alliance for Water Innovation

 Led by a team from NREL, Lawrence Berkeley National Laboratory, National Energy Technology Laboratory, and Oak Ridge National Laboratory, this research consortium includes industry partners and leading U.S. research universities and NAWI's public membership organization, the NAWI Alliance.

 NAWI has three research topic areas:

 - Data, modeling, and analysis (DMA) of nontraditional water sources as well as water treatment materials, processes, and treatment trains

 - Materials and manufacturing R&D innovations to accelerate the adoption of new materials in water desalination systems.

-With extensive experience in water technology research, NREL leads NAWI's DMA topic area.
-NREL also has capabilities that can be accessed to address process innovation and intensification and materials and manufacturing.
+With extensive experience in water technology research and advanced modeling capatiblities, NREL leads NAWI's DMA topic area.
+NREL also supports and has capabilities that can be accessed to address process innovation and intensification and materials and manufacturing topics.